rlridenour/jekyll-blog/_posts/2017-05-16-prayer-for-finals-week.md

 May the great wisdom of the Father,
 the incomparable love of the Son,
 and the mighty power of the Spirit
-be with you this week.
+be with you all this week.

 *Amen*